Fabio Boschetti from Perth, AUSTRALIA:

 First Advanced Salsa video on my list

 The original video, "A Demonstrational Video of Cuban-Style Salsa Dancing" is a series of demonstrations of some of the best dancers in Cuban style.
-A review of this video can be found on my page 3.

 Now, as a sequel, Eric has his two favorite couples/teachers (who appear

 in the demo video -- Joel & Yaqueline and Ibert & Sunny) teaching

 a series Cuban-Style Salsa moves.
 (A list of these moves appear in "The